Festival Internacional da Canção: 1971

 Aside from the striking songwriters, the festival was also marked by racial tensions.
-Wanting to further publicize the discrimination of Afro-Brazilians after winning the last festival, Tony Tornado guest performed the song "Black is Beautiful" in a duet Elis Regina.
+Wanting to further publicize the discrimination of Afro-Brazilians after winning the last festival, Tony Tornado guest performed the song "Black is Beautiful" in a duet with Elis Regina.
 (Note: The song was originally released on her album Ela.)
 Written by brothers Marcos and Paulo Sérgio Valle, the song featured lyrics from the perspective of a white woman who prefers black men over white men.
 To promote black pride, Tornado took the stage with a large afro and raised his fist in a black power salute.
 He was arrested while performing and exiled to Uruguay soon after.
-(Note: For the next year, Tornado was forced to move to various other countries (including North Korea and Czechoslovakia) before being able to return to Brazil.)
+(Note: For the next year, Tornado was forced to move to various other countries, including North Korea and Czechoslovakia, before being able to return to Brazil.)

-Actress Regina Duarte served as the president of the national jury, and Grande Otelo served as president of the popular jury.
-The national phase was won by "Kyrie", a song written by budding songwriters Paulinho Soares and Marcelo Silva and bolstered with a backing orchestral arrangement by Leonardo Bruno.
+Actress Regina Duarte served as the president of the national jury and Grande Otelo served as president of the popular jury.
+The national phase was won by "Kyrie", a song written by budding songwriters Paulinho Soares and Marcelo Silva with a backing orchestral arrangement by Leonardo Bruno.
 It was performed by Trio Ternura, the same trio of siblings that had backed Tony Tornado during the last festival.
 Second place was taken by "Desacato", written by songwriting duo Antônio Carlos & Jocáfi.
 In third place was "Dia de Verão" by Eumir Deodato.

-Elis Regina (despite her trouble with the law after the earlier performance with Tornado) served as the president of the international jury.
-Mexico won with "Y Después del Amor" written by Arturo Castro who performed it with Los Hermanos Castro.
-Pakistan came in second with "Love Is On My Mind" written and performed by Rocky Shahan, the former bassist of The Konrads.
+Elis Regina, despite her trouble with the law after the earlier performance with Tornado, served as the president of the international jury.
+Mexico won with "Y Después del Amor", written by Arturo Castro, who performed it with Los Hermanos Castro.
+Pakistan came in second with "Love Is On My Mind", written and performed by Rocky Shahan, the former bassist of The Konrads.
 Once again, Brazil placed third.